Should You Stay at Tokyo Disney Resort?

 Or, if you want a hotel with one room for the whole family, you might want to check out the Mimaru Tokyo Ginza East.

-The Mimaru chain specialises in large rooms with bunk beds – admittedly they aren’t that cheap, but, they do provide the benefit of space and location.
+The Mimaru chain specializes in large rooms with bunk beds – admittedly they aren’t that cheap, but, they do provide the benefit of space and location.
 This one also has a special Pokemon-themed room available!

 Again, you’ll be at Maihama Station in about 25 minutes.